Skip to content

 Uses temperature- and magnetic field-dependent material properties to determine the

-field does not decay over time and accounts for contributions from copper, helium, and
+magnetic field does not decay over time and accounts for contributions from copper,

 Parameters